SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 ## Procedural Logic

-This section goes into the nitty gritty logic of how the model figures out how the schedule plays out, and how things are calculated/estimated.
+This section goes into the nitty gritty logic of how the simulation figures out how the schedule plays out, and how things are calculated/estimated.

 ### Given Events